madskjeldgaard/faustgen-supercollider/README.md

 It's expected that the SuperCollider repo is cloned at `../supercollider` relative to this repo.
 If it's not: add the option `-DSC_PATH=/path/to/sc/source`.

-### Developing

-Use the command in `regenerate` to update CMakeLists.txt when you add or remove files from the project.
-You don't need to run it if you only change the contents of existing files.
-You may need to edit the command if you add, remove, or rename plugins, to match the new plugin paths.
-Run the script with `--help` to see all available options.